codeworth-gh/dkNET-DecisionTrees/data-repo-compliance/languages/en_US/nodes/questionnaire/metadataFair.md

 #### Options

-* **required:** Required mapping to appropriate FAIR community ontologies widely used in biomedicine and vocabularies where possible and clear documentation
+* **enforced:** Required mapping to appropriate FAIR community ontologies widely used in biomedicine and vocabularies where possible and clear documentation
 * **allowed:** Allowed use of identifiers in the metadata scheme although not necessarily enforced; use of some identifiers but lack of mapping in some areas where it would be possible
 * **minimal:** Minimal or no mapping to appropriate ontologies